callumlang/FizzBuzz/README.md

 on with that weird `for` loop?
 As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.

-- [X] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
+- [ ] Make note of any specific Java syntax which stands out to you and compare what you come up with those around you.
 Try to come up with a list of at least five things that strike you as either similar to or different from Python.

-- It appears that '&&' means 'and' in Java
-- The use of '{ }' in Java does not relate to a dictionary like it does in python.
-It appears to be some kind of syntax that relates to indentation and/or the 'flow' of the code (what order the lines of code execute in).
-- There appears to be a similar method call format with '.' but I can't tell if they are methods or functions.
-There is also an 'out' which is not in python.
-- Java seems to make use of double quotes for strings instead of single quotes.
-- The for loop has a different format that uses brackets instead of 'plain english' like Python.
-- The boolean statements are also different.
-Appears that 'divisibleby3' is a variable, but I'm not sure.

 Tip: IntelliJ works just like PyCharm, so you can place breakpoints and step through the code using the debugger in the same way.
 You might find it informative to try stepping through the code to see what it is doing on a few iterations.